berausch/specific-word-count/README.md

 ## Description

-_This application allows the user to add the name, phone number and address of a contact to an Address Book where they can store all their contacts.
-The user can add contacts, view all their contacts names on a list, view an individual contacts information, and clear all their contacts (with a verification page in case of second thoughts) if they want to start over.
-This app is an exercise in csharp object creation and manipulation._
+_This application allows the user to input a phrase and a word into the application.
+The application will then count the amount of times the word is in the phrase.
+The application takes into account mismatching of cases, sentence enders(?, !, .), and commas.
+This app is an exercise in csharp Xunit testing._

 ## Setup/Installation Requirements